Joey Meneses Preview, Player Props: Nationals vs. Marlins

 - The Marlins pitching staff ranks second in the league with a collective 9.5 strikeouts per nine innings.

-- The Marlins have the 17th-ranked team ERA among all MLB pitching staffs (4.25).
+- The Marlins have a 4.22 team ERA that ranks 15th across all league pitching staffs.

-- Marlins pitchers combine to rank 15th in baseball in home runs given up (152 total, 1.2 per game).
+- Marlins pitchers combine to surrender 152 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- Perez makes the start for the Marlins, his 15th of the season.
-He is 5-4 with a 2.91 ERA and 83 strikeouts in 68 2/3 innings pitched.
+- Chargois will start for the Marlins, his first of the season.

-- The righty's most recent time out came on Saturday against the Los Angeles Dodgers, when he tossed six scoreless innings while allowing two hits.
+- The 32-year-old righty pitched in relief in his last outing this season, one of 32 appearances so far.

+- In his 32 games this season, opposing hitters have a collective batting average of only .217 against him.
+He has a 3.56 ERA and averages 7.4 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.